 The electronics industry is one of the most rapidly growing industries in the world, but it is faced with increasingly stringent thermal design requirements, creating a demand for innovative and sustainable electronics cooling solutions.
-The growing popularity of high-powered electronics imposes various constraints on the designers, particularly in relation to temperature, size, weight, widely varying operating conditions, and the multiple design scenarios that they must address within their tight schedules.
+The growing popularity of high-powered electronics imposes various constraints on designers, particularly in relation to temperature, size, weight, widely varying operating conditions, and the multiple design scenarios that they must address within their tight schedules.

 Download our ‘Electronics Cooling Guide’ now for a complete overview!

 The stage when you begin to explore the design space and define your product concept is when the most impactful design decisions are made.
 Simulation is one of the tools that play a fundamental role in those early product development stages—for the final product, this can mean lower production costs, more efficient energy consumption, lower failure risk, and more.

 So why aren’t all designers using simulation yet?

 Accessibility: Traditional software needs to be installed locally on expensive high-performing computers, the majority of which remain idle most of the time.
 With SimScale, all computations are cloud-based—all that is needed is a web browser.